 12 to 14 years.
 Up to 25 years in captivity.

 Males and females come together to breed and then separate.
 Females give birth to 2 to 3 cubs.
 The cubs may stay with their mom for up to two years.

 A critically endangered subspecies of tiger.
 Approximately 350 of these great cats survive in northern Asia.
 All tigers are endangered and protected worldwide.
 They suffer from habitat loss and poaching.

-Beardsley Zoo’s Amur Tigers, Reka and Changbai, are members of the Species Survival Plan (SSP) for Siberian Tigers.
+Beardsley Zoo’s Amur Tiger Changbai is a member of the Species Survival Plan (SSP) for Siberian Tigers.
 They may be bred with other Amur tigers in the United States or from other countries in order to keep their population healthy and stable.
 Connecticut’s Beardsley Zoo is proud of its role in this conservation program that ensures the survival of these majestic predators for future generations.